 But, there are cases when a surgeon will try to upsell or get you to have more surgeries or procedures than you need, all to benefit the bottom line.
 Be wary of a surgeon who encourages you to try Botox when you ask about a rhinoplasty or who keeps pushing various procedures, even after you’ve said you’re not interested.

 The Surgeon Promises More Than He or She Can Deliver

 Not all things are possible with plastic surgery.
 Both surgeon and patients need to have reasonable, realistic expectations before signing up for the procedure.
 If a surgeon makes grand claims about the results of your surgery, telling you you’ll look like a certain celebrity or that the surgery will make you look perfect, be very wary.

 No surgery will make you perfect, and a responsible surgeon shouldn’t be getting your hopes up.
 If what the doctor promises sounds impossible or more than you could possibly expect, you’re better off seeing someone who has a more realistic viewpoint when it comes to what rhinoplasty can and can’t do for you.

-If you are looking for a rhinoplasty surgeon who won’t raise any red flags, consider Dr. Jeffrey Epstein.
-Dr. Epstein is triple board certified and specializes in performing nose surgery.
+If you are looking for a rhinoplasty surgeon who won’t raise any red flags, consider Dr. Anthony Bared.
+Dr. Bared is triple board certified and specializes in performing nose surgery.
 He regularly performs up to five rhinoplasties a week.
-To learn more about Dr. Epstein, call his practice for a consultation today in either Miami or New York City.
-Call (305) 666-5884 to reach the office in Miami or (212) 759-3484 for an appointment in New York City.
+To learn more about Dr. Bared, call his practice for a consultation today in either Miami.
+Call (305) 666-5884 to reach the office in Miami.